 Each section should be marked with a short subhead, or title, relating to what you’re going to discuss.
 Can’t think of any right now?
 Add them after you’ve finished.

 To cite sources in your article, just write out the title of the reference and the author in the paragraph.
 If there’s a link to the cited material, provide that as well.

 Your article will have a clear beginning, middle and end.
 The beginning grabs the reader and lays out the issue in simple terms.
-That transitions naturally to the middle where the reader learns how the issue came about, more about the issue, anything else and the solution and how it all worked.
+That transitions naturally to the middle, where the reader learns how the issue came about, relevant details about the issue, and how the issue was solved.